 Making the ice cream base

-- Chop the chocolate into small pieces.
-If you are using chocolate chips or buttons, there is no need to chop them further.
+- Chop the chocolate into small pieces (see Note 4).
 Place the chocolate in a heat-proof bowl.

 - Add the heavy whipping cream into the chocolate.

-- Melt the chocolate and cream in a microwave or in a double boiler.
+- Melt the chocolate and cream in a microwave or in a double boiler (see Note 5).
 Stir the chocolate and cream to expedite the melting.

 - Once the chocolate is completely melted, remove it from heat (or the microwave).
-Add the sugar and salt and stir until both are dissolved.
-If you do not feel anything grainy at the bottom of your bowl or jug as you stir, that is an indication that the sugar and salt are dissolved.
+Add the sugar and salt and stir until both are dissolved (see Note 6).

 - Measure milk into the melted chocolate.